 The UGoveRN Planning+Property Chapter hosts a wide range of dynamic researchers who are interested in the intersections between planning and property.
-Connecting academics from different disciplines, public sector planners and property industry actors to push lies at the heart of UGoveRN Planning+Property activities.
+Connecting academics from different disciplines, public sector planners and property industry actors lies at the heart of UGoveRN Planning+Property activities.

 The Planning+Property Chapter was established in 2020 as part of the UGoveRN network initiated by Prof. Dr. Tuna Tasan-Kok within the framework of her Chair of Urban Governance and Planning at UvA.
 Founding members were Dr. Sara Özogul, Andre Legarza, Nagwa Kady and Mariam Hussain.